-Employer provided cars, commonly known as company

-cars, remain a popular benefit and for some a real status symbol, despite continued increases in the tax charge they give rise to.
+Employer provided cars, commonly known as company cars, remain a popular benefit and for some a real status symbol, despite the tax charge they give rise to.

-The charge on cars is generally calculated by multiplying the list price of the car by a percentage which depends on the CO_2 emissions (recorded on the Vehicle Registration Document) of the car.
+The charge on cars is generally calculated by multiplying the list price of the car by a percentage which depends on the $CO_2$ emissions (recorded on the Vehicle Registration Document) of the car.
 You then pay tax at 20%, 40% or 45% on this charge depending on your overall tax position.
 The tax rates applicable to Scottish taxpayers range from 19% to 46%.

-The table on the next page shows the percentages for 2020/21.
+The table shows the percentages for 2021/22.
 The table is divided into two columns for cars registered up to 5 April 2020 and those registered after that date.
 The table reflects the differences between the new Worldwide harmonised Light vehicle Test Procedure (WLTP) and the New European Driving Cycle (NEDC) test it is replacing.